 There are also a huge number of holistic practices that will you help you to heal previous traumas, and to cope with negative experiences and beliefs.
 Whether you chose EFT, NLP, Reiki, meditation or neurofeedback, all are excellent methods to prepare you for your journey of self-healing and self-care.
 When you start to work on yourself, small miracles and positive changes happen.

-Relationships improve; you become more resilient; you achieve better balance in your life – and you may even find that you have more clarity about your life’s purpose.
+Relationships improve; you become more resilient; you achieve a better balance in your life – and you may even find that you have more clarity about your life’s purpose.

 Take baby steps to begin with.
 It doesn’t matter how small they are, just put one foot in front of the other – and get going!

 I’m a procrastinator myself.
 I’m always saying to myself that I’ll make changes next month or when I’m rich, when I have more headspace – or when I have more time!